Skip to main content

 1. API Overview

-LinearB provides a collection of APIs to help you:
+LinearB provides APIs that let you:

 • Report deployments programmatically

-• Send incidents for CFR/MTTR
+• Send incidents for CFR and MTTR

 • Track custom KPIs and measurements